 Delivery Point Management

-There have been a number of accidents and close calls involving vehicle deliveries and collections near railway lines.
-These have involved articulated lorries, flat bed lorries (including those with lorry loaders), and vans.
-Those who are involved in the planning of deliveries adjacent to railway lines are reminded about the risks of working in close proximity to railway lines and the controls needed to protect infrastructure, trains, passengers, and others.
-Drivers who are moving, unloading or loading vehicles next to railway lines are reminded about the risks of working adjacent to railway lines and to adhere to the their planned safe system of work.
-Safety Bulletin 334 provides additional detail.
+There have been several accidents and close calls involving vehicle deliveries and collections near operational railway lines.
+These have involved lorries (including those with lorry loaders) and vans.
+Those who are involved in the planning of deliveries adjacent to open railway lines are reminded about the risks of working Any Line Open (ALO) and the controls needed to protect infrastructure, trains, passengers, and others.
+Drivers who are loading, unloading, or moving vehicles next to open railway lines must be reminded about the risks of working ALO and to adhere to their planned safe system of work.
+Safety Bulletin NRS334 provides additional detail.

-To reduce risk of accidents and to ensure legislative compliance, consideration needs to be given to:
+To reduce risk of accidents, consideration needs to be given to:

-• Whether to STOP heavy materials delivered by lorry loader (HIAB) being stored at the access
+• Heavy materials being stored at the access.

 Ellipse (Network Rail’s asset register) shall be used to better understand access points combined with site visits.

-Rail Infrastructure Network Model (RINM) provides visualisation of access points.
-This is available to Network Rail currently and will be made more widely available during CP5.
+Rail Infrastructure Network Model (Geo-RINM) provides visualisation of access points.
+This is currently only available to Network Rail but will be made more widely available during CP7.

-A local dossier should then be produced with visualisation of each access along with the restrictions, with this then sent to third parties
+A local dossier should be produced with visualisation of each access point, along with its restrictions, which should be sent to third parties making collections and deliveries.

-Access Point data for locations used for OTP and OTM heavy materials deliveries and collections including potential ALO risk can be viewed below:
+Access Point data for locations used can be viewed below:

-An interactive PDF map of access points can be accessed via the attachments, please note for the interactive functionality to work you will need to click on the document in the attachments, then right click and save to your computer, then reopen the saved version.
+Interactive OTP Access Points can be accessed via the PDF map attachment.
+Please note for the interactive functionality to work you will need to click on the document in the attachments, then right click and save to your computer, then reopen the saved version.

 When you open the saved PDF there will be no access points showing.
 To display the layers click the plus sign next to the layers folder, and this will show the two access point layers you can turn on:-